zilongw0917/portfolio_starter/README.md

 - [ ] Update the title tags of all your new HTML files.

-- [ ] Make sure your CSS file is linked to all your HTML files.
+- [ ] Link your CSS file to all of your HTML files.

 ### HTML

-- [ ] Add a professional-looking photo of yourself or something relevant to your homepage.
+- [ ] Add a professional headshot of yourself.

 In your Projects page, create a display of at least 4 of your old coding projects that includes: